France and Italy: Pilgrims, Tourists and Photographers

 To fully participate in this program, you should be capable of walking a minimum of one mile at a time over uneven terrain and up to five miles per day, of climbing stairs that may not have handrails, of keeping pace with an active group of travelers on long days of traveling, of dealing with the emotional highs and lows that can occur when experiencing a different culture, and of traveling with a group for several hours each day.

-Hotels will be tourist class (typically three or four star) with private baths, air conditioning and English-speaking staff.
+Hotels will be tourist class with private baths, air conditioning and English-speaking staff.
 Porters have not been reserved at hotels, so you should be prepared to handle your own luggage.

 June weather in these regions is generally lovely — highs during the day in the low to mid 70s (Fahrenheit), with cooler evenings.
 Some rain is to be expected, so a collapsible umbrella will come in handy, though you ought not to need it on a regular basis.